-To achieve membership, a student with a GPA of 3.0 or more, and no more than 2 demerits, may apply within two weeks of the distribution of mid semester grades in October.
-The cost of application is \$15.00 annually.
+To achieve membership, a student with a GPA of 3.25 or more, no grade lower than a B, and no more than 2 demerits, may apply within two weeks of the distribution of mid semester grades in October.
+The cost of application is \$20.00 annually.
+Students will need to pay \$10.00 annually to renew membership.